istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 be load balanced among pods of the appropriate internal service of the target cluster (in this case, `bar.ns2`).

-> Do not add a Gateway configuration for port 15443.
+> Do not create a Gateway configuration for port 15443.

 ## Summary